Brabalawuka/RosOnWindows/README.md

 # Configure ROS development environment on Windows Tutorial

 This step by step tutorial is for those rookies who are trying to develop ROS on windows yet are suffering from confusing errors.
 ROS installation setps can be found on [Official Microsoft github page](https://ms-iot.github.io/ROSOnWindows/GettingStarted/Setup.html) I am just doing an integration and tried out some useful step you can follow after installation.
 You can skip part one if you have installed ROS already.
-You can find a demo workspace

 ## Prerequisite:
 1. Reserve space for the installation